MESH-Research/knowledge-commons-works/README.md

 - create Invenio fixtures
 - insert demo data into the database (unless you add the --no-demo-data flag)

 Note: If for some reason you need to run this step again, you will need to add the `--force` flag to the `docker-compose` command.
 This tells Invenio to destroy any existing redis cache, database, index, and task queue before recreating them all.
-Just be aware that performing this setup again with `--force` will **destroy all data in your database and all OpenSearch indexes**.
+Just be aware that performing this setup again with `--force` will **destroy all data in your database and all OpenSearch indices**.

 ## Start the uwsgi applications and celery worker